 As the only Canadian post-secondary in the list, Emily Carr may be the best post-secondary institution in Canada!

 The former Emily Carr building used to be located in Granville Island, home to artistic activities in Vancouver.
 The new Emily Carr campus is now on the Great Northern Highway.
 With a modern building that catches the artistic eye, ECUAD’s new location is near several bookstores and cute coffee shops.

-The above ECUAD tuition information was taken on November 22, 2021, please refer to the ECUAD website for updated info.
+The above ECUAD tuition information was taken on April 24, 2022.
+Please refer to the ECUAD website for updated info.

 Emily Carr has been home to international students from over 50 countries, and they provide support for international applicants through their journey to Canada.
 You can get help from your international advisor with the following topics:

 Emily Carr Critical + Cultural Practices (BFA): A complex program that is compromised mostly of academic practices involving art history, design history, English, humanities, media history, and more.
 You will be fully equipped with critical and studio skills to become socially engaged practitioners.

 Emily Carr Media Arts in 2D + Experimental Animation (BADes): The animation program teaches students diverse crafting practices, using both traditional and digital drawing methods, along with critical analysis of the animation art.
 Students create major film projects in their final year.

 Emily Carr Master of Design, Interdisciplinary (MDes): A two-year master’s program that involves writing projects, studio visits from renowned designers, and research opportunities.
 Graduates often work in the following occupations: Senior Product Designer, Visual Communication Designer, Textile/Apparel Designer, User Experience (UX) Design Lead.